orientechnologies/orientdb-docs/Concurrency.md

 }
 ```

-## Concurrency with Graphs
+## Transactions
+OrientDB supports optimistic transactions, so no lock is kept when a transaction is running, but at commit time each record (document, or graph element) version is checked to see if there has been an update by another client.
+This is the reason why you should write your code to be concurrency-proof by handling the concurrent updating case.
 Optimistic concurrency requires the transaction is retried in case of conflict.
-Example:
+Example with connecting a new vertex to an existent one:

 ```java
 int maxRetries = 10;